kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 * being scheduled to nodes that cannot access the volume, getting stuck in a `ContainerCreating` state;
 * or being rejected from nodes that actually can access the volume, getting stuck in a `Pending` state.

-By making `PersistentVolume.spec.nodeAffinity` field mutable, we give storage providers a chance to propagate latest accessibility requirement to the scheduler, improving the reliability of stateful pod scheduling.
+By making the `PersistentVolume.spec.nodeAffinity` field mutable, we give storage providers a chance to propagate the latest accessibility requirement to the scheduler, improving the reliability of stateful pod scheduling.

 ### Goals